 Heralded as one of the top tourist destinations in the state, Monterey Bay is a well-polished gem along one of the most unspoiled sections of California Coastline and offers visitors a feeling unique from California’s larger northern cities.

-Beside the area’s homey downtown district, there are dozens of parks and beaches that provide amazing opportunities for a leisurely seaside strolls, as well as a spectacular glimpse of the local wildlife extravaganza.
+Besides the area’s homey downtown district, there are dozens of parks and beaches that provide amazing opportunities for a leisurely seaside stroll, as well as a spectacular glimpse of the local wildlife extravaganza.

 Monterey Bay provides the perfect outdoor environment, and rental companies strewn throughout the city can give adventurers anything from surfboards to bikes.

 One place that provides a unique way to see the Bay is Monterey Kayaks.
 Situated within the nation’s largest marine sanctuary, explorers can immerse themselves in a diverse sea kayaking experience.
 Monterey Bay Kayaks offers several guided tours, or you can paddle around the bay on your own.

 For an all-together different perspective of the kelp beds, the Monterey Bay Aquarium on the beautiful Monterey Peninsula next to Cannery Row provides guests an undersea view of a natural kelp forest with a two-story glass wall that showcases a unique perspective of the marine fauna.

 The main focus of the Monterey Bay Aquarium is its more than 35,000 sea creatures representing over 550 species that are housed in nearly 200 exhibits throughout 34 major galleries.
 Highlights include the stingray touch tank, open sea exhibit, and the always-popular sea otter playground.

 These permanent residents are a reflection of the Aquarium’s massive conservation efforts to one of the world’ s most fertile marine regions.

 Outside the aquarium, is Cannery Row, with its myriad of great restaurants and unique shops offering visitors affordable waterfront lodging and exciting nightlife.
 A little further to the north is rustic Fisherman’s Wharf, which affords visitors plenty of options for whale watching, fishing, and bay cruises, all surrounded by the sights and sounds of Monterey’s past.